Everything you need to know about Microsoft Power BI

 Dashboards:

-Unlike reports that can show visuals on a single page or multiple pages, dashboard is restricted to only one page.
-It is also often called as canvas.
-However, it is a feature exclusive to Power BI service only.
+Unlike reports that can show visuals on a single page or multiple pages, a dashboard is restricted to only one page.
+It is also often called a canvas.
+However, it is a feature exclusive to the Power BI service only.

-The visualization on a dashboard can come from single underlying report or many, and from one underlying dataset or many.
-Dashboard is a great way to give a quick glance of all your important metrics and monitor your business.
+The visualization on a dashboard can come from a single underlying report or many, and from one underlying dataset or many.
+Dashboard is a great way to give a quick glance at all your important metrics and monitor your business.

 Power BI pricing

-Power BI comes with three pricing plans – Desktop, Pro and Premium.
+Power BI comes with three pricing plans – Desktop, Pro, and Premium.
 The Power BI Desktop is free to use and can be downloaded and installed on a local computer.
-Using Power BI Desktop, you can create report, model and create data visualization.
+Using Power BI Desktop, you can create reports, model, and data visualization.

-Power BI Pro costs $9.99 monthly per user that includes building dashboard, data governance, data collaboration, also the ability to publish reports anywhere.
+Power BI Pro costs $9.99 monthly per user, which includes building dashboard, data governance, data collaboration, also the ability to publish reports anywhere.
 Power BI Premium is priced at $4,995 monthly and provides dedicated cloud compute and storage resources.

 Key Features of Power BI: